 Contamination & Remediation

-Matters for consideration include the current zoning and permissible uses, records from previous re-zonings / uses (see here for a list of likely contaminated uses/activities), past DAs and building applications, historical property files etc., whether the remediation work is Designated Development or State Significant Development, and whether the work is on a site declared by the NSW EPA to be significantly contaminated land (Section 11 of CLM Act 1997).
+Matters for consideration by the SEE Report include the current zoning and permissible uses, records from previous re-zonings / uses (see here for a list of likely contaminated uses/activities), past DAs and building applications, historical property files etc., whether the remediation work is Designated Development or State Significant Development, and whether the work is on a site declared by the NSW EPA to be significantly contaminated land (Section 11 of CLM Act 1997).
 The Integrated Development provisions of the EP&A Act 1979 may also apply.

 Note: Category 1 remediation work is remediation work that requires development consent and Category 2 is remediation work that does not.